ypinhsuan/tp/docs/DeveloperGuide.md

 When the user presses the <kbd>↑</kbd> key, a check is performed to determine if there is a next available command to recall.
 If there is a previous command available, `CommandHistory` next checks if the `pointer` is currently pointing to an entry in its list.
-If the `pointer` is not currently pointing to an entry in the list, i.e. it is in its default position, the current text in the command box is stored in the cache.
+If the `pointer` is not currently pointing to an entry in the list, i.e. in its default position, the current text in the command box is stored in the cache.

 ![CommandRecallStoresCache](images/CommandRecallStoresCache.png)